FIS Reports Third Quarter 2022 Results

 Balance Sheet and Cash Flows

-FIS will sponsor a live webcast of its earnings conference call with the investment community beginning at 9:00 a.m.
-(EST) Thursday, October 29, 2020.
-To access the webcast, go to the Investor Relations section of FIS’ homepage, fisglobal.com.
+FIS will sponsor a live webcast of its earnings conference call with the investment community beginning at 8:30 a.m.
+(EDT) on Thursday, November 3, 2022.
+To access the webcast, go to the Investor Relations section of FIS’ homepage, www.fisglobal.com.
 A replay will be available after the conclusion of the live webcast.

-FIS is a leading provider of technology solutions for merchants, banks and capital markets firms globally.
-Our employees are dedicated to advancing the way the world pays, banks and invests by applying our scale, deep expertise and data-driven insights.
+FIS is a leading provider of technology solutions for financial institutions and businesses of all sizes and across any industry globally.
+We enable the movement of commerce by unlocking the financial technology that powers the world’s economy.
+Our employees are dedicated to advancing the way the world pays, banks and invests through our trusted innovation, system performance and flexible architecture.
 We help our clients use technology in innovative ways to solve business-critical challenges and deliver superior experiences for their customers.
-Headquartered in Jacksonville, Florida, FIS is a Fortune 500® company and is a member of Standard & Poor’s 500® Index.
-To learn more, visit www.fisglobal.com.
-Follow FIS on Facebook, LinkedIn and Twitter (@FISGlobal).
+Headquartered in Jacksonville, Florida, FIS is a member of the Fortune 500® and the Standard & Poor’s 500® Index.

 FIS Use of Non-GAAP Financial Information